BilalHq38/Image_Search_Engine_Using_CNN/Readme.md

 Make sure to adjust the UPLOAD_FOLDER and IMAGE_FOLDER paths if deploying to a different environment.
 Set a strong password in production!

-To-Do / Enhancements
+To-Do / Enhancements:
  Add support for reverse color search
  Add pagination or infinite scroll
  Use CLIP text queries
  User image gallery

-License
+License:
 MIT License — use it freely, commercially, and open-source.

-Acknowledgments
+Acknowledgments:
 OpenAI CLIP
 FAISS by Facebook AI
 Torchvision Models